 If the sequence has an item with the selected

-, then authors SHOULD ensure that the total
+field set to true, then authors SHOULD ensure that the total field includes

 will be fired for this option unless the user selects an alternative option first.